indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 * [Very little boilerplate code to use field injection](http://blog.schauderhaft.de/2012/01/01/the-one-correct-way-to-do-dependency-injection/).
 All you need is a simple annotation on the field.

+quote from uncle bob, every framework is written because of the deficiencies in the language

 ## Summary

-I have this impression that in Spring applications, field injection is the *de facto* way to inject dependencies and we don't even consider the alternatives.
-Maybe I have encountered a bad set of projects.
+I have this impression that the *de facto* way to inject dependencies in Spring applications is via field injection and we don't even consider the alternatives.
+But maybe it's just me.
+Maybe I have encountered a bad set of projects where constructor injection has been avoided.

-The goal of this post is not to persuade you to convert your application to use constructor injection but to make you aware of the benefits that constructor injection provides.
-I know that for some of you, field injection is a completely fine method of injecting dependencies.
-And constructor injection can be considered a *purist* way of thinking.
+The goal of this post was not to persuade you to convert your application to use constructor injection but to make you aware of the benefits that constructor injection provides.
+Arguably, it makes testing easier and a large constructor, in most cases, is an indication of a violation of the single responsibility principle.

+I know that for some of you field injection is a completely fine method of injecting dependencies and constructor injection can be considered a *purist* way of thinking.
 Real life is far from pure and at the end of the day, what's most important is getting the job done.

 Don't be a [cargo cult programmer](https://en.wikipedia.org/wiki/Cargo_cult_programming "Cargo Cult Programming").
-Consider the pros and cons and use what works for you in your situation.
+Understand the pros and cons and use what works for you in your situation.